top of page

 This is for any history lover out there.
 The Villa Romana e Antiquarium, located in Minori, is an archaeological museum with ancient ruins dating back to the 1st century.
 There is also a central garden to walk around.
 This is a nice place to slow down for a few hours and stroll through while learning about some of the history of the Amalfi Coast.

-While there is so much more to see and do on the Amalfi Coast, Italy, these were our top 10 favorite things to do here so we wanted to share them with you.
+While there is so much to see and do in this region of Italy, these are the best things to do in Amalfi town and nearby towns.
+Now it’s your turn to enjoy these activities!
 If you have a day or two in Amalfi, you can easily check off a few of these sights and activities.

 The Amalfi Coast is a beautiful region filled with local art, delicious food, friendly people, and amazing beaches.
 It’s worth spending a few days here, but even if you’re short on time, don’t miss out on what Amalfi, Atrani, Minori, and Ravello have to offer.
-Check out our guide on getting from Rome to Amalfi which includes how to get around while visiting the Amalfi Coast!
+Check out my guide on getting from Rome to Amalfi as well as my guide on how to get around while visiting the Amalfi Coast!

 Post: Blog2_Post